mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### *.info.yml

 The same way we did for Storybook, we need to create namespaces for Drupal.
-This requires the [Components](https://www.drupal.org/project/components){target=_blank rel-noopener} module and it sconfiguration is as follows:
+This requires the [Components](https://www.drupal.org/project/components){target=_blank rel-noopener} module and its configuration is as follows:

 {% raw %}